Samsung Galaxy Ace Plus: System and screen control

 The Ace Plus features the upgraded GUI and TouchWiz 4.0 interface.
-The lock screen and menus are designed backgrounds.
-Users can have up to 7 unique home screens.
-They can be rearranged, deleted, or added at any point as the user wishes.
+Users can have up to 7 unique home screens which can be rearranged, deleted, or added at any point as the user wishes.

 Phone book and social hub

 The Ace Plus features a phone book with a cloud syncing feature.
 It also offers a "quick contacts" feature in which the users can quickly access specific contacts.

 Social Hub combines the users' email accounts with social networking platforms so that all incoming emails are collected in one list.
 Users can mark them as favorites and have shortcuts to reply to emails.

 A-GPS navigation app

 The Ace Plus has an app called A-GPS, which offers similar functionality to Google Maps.
 It offers voice-guided navigation in certain countries and displays instructions elsewhere.

+Reception

+Reception at the time compared the phone against the original Ace and Ace 2.

+CNET expressed disappointment with the resolution and suggested that the Ace 2 might be a better choice.

+GSMArena praised the phone for its speed and battery life and suggested it as an introductory smartphone.